russq18/CommandKiosk/CommandKiosk/readme.md

 To get started with Blazor, follow the instructions on https://aka.ms/blazor-getting-started.

-After you finish, you can clone this repo locally :)
+After you finish, you can clone this repo locally :) Happy Coding